ESPRI-Mod/prodiguer-docs/deployments/0.4.0.0/report.rst

 Deployment Patches
 --------------------------------------

 **When running the front-end from NC’s browser the calls to the underlying web-service were being rejected as NC’s browser was appending a cookie to the HTTP request headers.
-On the server side HTTP request validation was enforcing the constraint that the HTTP request should not contain any cookies.
-A patch was issued to relax this constraint.**
+A patch was issued to relax the HTTP request cookie validation constraint.**

 - Deployment Impact: blocker - resolved with simple patch